Grab the FALL & Winter capsule wardrobe!

 What Book Did We Read?

-So many people asked this question!
+So many people how to know gauge potty training readiness!
 Owen had been practicing at daycare and showing interest at home.
-I was planning on doing it around this time anyway—he’s 28 months old—and with the stay at home order, it felt like the perfect time.
-I would highly suggest doing it during this period because when else are you going to be stuck at home for this long?!
+I was planning on doing it around this time anyway.
+I would highly suggest doing it during a period of of time when you’ll be home or at least 3-5 days.

 The book we read suggested potty training from 18-24 months and definitely before 3 years old.
 I have to agree.
 We had a few days of resistance and apparently that gets worse and worse the older they get, so if you’re on the fence, I’ll be your encouragement—JUST GO FOR IT!